truesellj/recipePage/README.md

 There really is only error protection for sending bad information to the API via the try-catch statement, I didn't include too much other error check due to time constraints.

-The first image link should be clickable, for some reason most of the recipes do not go to the correct recipe page.
+All images should be clickable as links to the specified recipe